Challenging Ausangate Trek in Peru

 How long is the Ausangate Trek?

-The Ausangate Trek has different versions from a day trekking day tour to multi-day hiking tours that allows you to discover some of the most fascinating landscapes in the highlands of Peru.
+The Ausangate Trek has different versions, from a day trekking day tour to multi-day hiking tours that allow you to discover some of the most fascinating landscapes in the highlands of Peru.
 The Classic Ausangate Trek typically lasts 4 to 6 days depending of the route you take and the pace at which you trek.

 Here is a general breakdown: